YasmineCupcake/DataMining_Project/README.md

 ---

 ## Project Structure
-notebooks/ → Jupyter notebooks (analysis, models, evaluation) data/processed/ → intermediary datasets to avoid reloading the whole datasets Datasets/ → datasets (not included due to size constraints but you can download them via the links)
+Jupyter notebooks (analysis, models, evaluation)

 ---

 ## How to Run the Project
 1. Install the libraries that are mentioned in the notebooks
+2. Install the datasets

-2. Run notebooks in the provided order.
+3. Run notebooks in the provided order(without loading)

 ---